Along with regular professional vacancies, IAN also runs an intern program in science communication.

 - plotting spatial data and preparing maps, and

 - creating print-ready InDesign documents.

 Included in internship:

 The successful candidate will receive a competitive stipend.
-Additionally, interns will gain valuable skills in the burgeoning field of science communication, including desktop publishing, spatial analysis, environmental assessment, and effective communication.
+Additionally, interns will gain valuable skills in science communication, including desktop publishing, spatial analysis, environmental assessment, and effective communication.
 The team provides a dynamic, fun, and exciting atmosphere, as well as a chance to work on some of the most pressing local, national, and global environmental problems.

-Send applications to Ken Barton at firstname.lastname@example.org.
+Send applications to Jane Thomas at email@example.com.
 Applications should include the following items:

 - A letter of interest including a clear statement of why you would like to participate in this internship